-G GP Logical Framework Comm nent Objective 1.
-2. 3.
-Legal, Policy and Institutional reform for gender equality, non-discrimination and the equal participation of women in all governance structures in Kenya.
-To increase options, choices and capacities for Kenyan women in order to enhance women's organizing, leadership, influencing and participation for gender equality, human rights and democratic governance.
-To strengthen positive images of women in leadership within communities.
-To strengthen the knowledge Comm Usually in projects and programmes of this nature the overall objective is to contribute to an aspect of the country's growth and development/ poverty relief strategy.
+G GP Logical Framework Comm ient Objective 1. • Usually in projects and programmes of this nature the overall objective is to contribute to an aspect of the country's growth and development/ poverty relief strategy.
 Initially this would have been the ERS, but now Vision 2030.
-Typically a programme has only one overall objective or Programme goal, which talks to the higher consequence of this programme.
+2. To increase options, choices and capacities for Kenyan women in order to enhance women's organizing, leadership, influencing and participation for gender equality, human rights and democratic governance. • Typically a programme has only one overall objective or Programme goal, which talks to the higher consequence of this programme.
 It is inappropriate for a programme to have more than one objective.
-Multiple objectives create confusion and often lead to poorly defined roles and responsibilities.
-The four objectives provided in this logical framework would be better suited at the outcome/ result area of 4. and capacities on women CSOs on gender and governance and positioned them to spearhead & transform policies, the framework.
-In other words, the four objectives provide the four central building blocks for GGP, and thus these are the four organising programmes and resource principles under which the key allocation as well as provide empowerment support actions to women in Kenya.
+Multiple objectives create confusion and often lead to poorly defined roles and 3.
+To strengthen positive images of women in leadership within communities. • responsibilities.
+The four objectives provided in this logical framework would be better 4.
+To strengthen the knowledge and capacities on women CSOs on gender and governance and positioned them to spearhead & transform policies, programmes and resource suited at the outcome/ result area of the framework.
+In other words, the four objectives provide the four central building blocks for GGP, and thus these are the four organising principles under which the key allocation as well as provide empowerment support actions to women in Kenya.

-&lt;sup>42 European Commission (2004).
+42 European Commission (2004).
 Project Cycle Management Guidelines, Volume 1.
 European Commission: Brussels.

-&lt;sup>43World Bank (2005).
+43World Bank (2005).
 The Logframe Handbook: A Logical Approach to Project Cycle Management.
 World Bank: Washington, DC.